 For Your Heart, Eat Fish Or Take Pills?
-A Dose Of This Drug Equals 8 Salmon Servings
+Now There's A Drug Equal To 8 Salmon Servings

-It's long been known that eating fish, especially cold-water fish such as salmon that are rich in omega-3 fatty acids, is good for heart health.
+It's long been known that eating fish — especially cold-water fish such as salmon that are rich in omega-3 fatty acids — is good for heart health.

 But, for the millions of Americans who are at high risk of heart disease, eating enough fish to make a difference isn't likely to be realistic for most.

-There's growing evidence that taking a very high-dose of purified fish oil, delivered in a prescription pill, can help prevent heart attacks and strokes among people who have elevated risks.
-The amount of fish oil in the daily recommended dose of the pill is the equivalent of eating about 8 to 10 servings of salmon a day.
+There's growing evidence that taking a very high dose of purified fish oil, delivered in a prescription pill, can help prevent heart attacks and strokes among people who have elevated risks.
+The amount of fish oil in the daily recommended dose of the pill is the equivalent of eating about eight to 10 servings of salmon a day.

 In early November, an advisory panel to the FDA voted unanimously to approve expanded use of the prescription drug, Vascepa, which is made from one type of omega-3 fatty acid, called eicosapentaenoic acid, or EPA for short.
 The oil is extracted from sardines and anchovies, and then purified.

-Currently, Vascepa, is already approved for use in people with very high levels of triglycerides — which is a type of fat in the blood.
+Currently, Vascepa is already approved for use in people with very high levels of triglycerides — which is a type of fat in the blood.
 (You can check your triglycerides as part of a cholesterol screening.)

 Now, the drug may soon be approved for use for a much wider group of Americans: people who've already had a heart attack or stroke, as well as people who have Type 2 diabetes and an additional risk factor such as high blood pressure.